DODOCZ/Disable-P-Map/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this script as long as you comply with the terms of the license.

 Contact
-For questions or issues, please use the GitHub issue tracker or contact me at YourEmail@domain.com.
+For questions or issues, please use the GitHub issue tracker or contact me at dodocz.net@gmail.com.

-### Key Points to Customize:

-- **`dodocz.net@gmail.com.com`**: Replace with your actual contact email.
-- **Repository Description**: You can add any additional details specific to your project if needed.
-- **License**: Make sure you include a `LICENSE` file in your repository if you are referring to it.

-This `README.md` provides a clear overview of the script, how to install and use it, and includes necessary legal and contact information.